Lipdroid/PandorasBox/README.md

 # PandorasBox
-This is the ultimate tutorial learning and for using in future development
+This is the ultimate tutorial learning and using in future development